bchiang7/v4/src/content/projects/Playsnapp/index.md

 show: 'true'
 ---

 P2P video sharing app with the ability to create parallel video streams.
+You could create a secure group call with your friends trough invites or chat.
+Users had the ability to record remote video streams and to create short films out of them.